-The 2021 JNT Dialogue centers on the theme of Detroit, taking a look at how the city serves as a site that inspires narrative and gives rise to literary, artistic, and activist communities that shape its story.
-Join us for a conversation with Detroit-based authors Desiree Cooper and kim d. hunter, who will discuss how their creative and activist work is shaped by their hometown.
+The 2021 JNT Dialogue centered on the theme of Detroit, taking a look at how the city serves as a site that inspires narrative and gives rise to literary, artistic, and activist communities that shape its story.
+JNT was delighted to host a conversation with Detroit-based authors Desiree Cooper and kim d. hunter, discussing how their creative and activist work is shaped by their hometown.

 Desiree Cooper is a 2015 Kresge Artist Fellow, poet, fiction writer, a former attorney, Pulitzer Prize-nominated journalist and community activist.
 She is invested in the themes of racial and gender equality, reproductive freedom, family-positive public policy and the welfare of women and girls.
 Her award-winning collection of flash fiction, Know the Mother (WSU Press, 2016), which dives into the intersections of racism and sexism, was published by Wayne State University Press in 2016.
 She has also contributed an essay to the recently published collection Detroit 1967: Origins, Impacts, Legacies (2017).

 kim d. hunter is a 2012 Kresge Artist Fellow, poet, and fiction writer, currently employed as a Social Justice Coordinator at Engage Michigan, which supports progressive movements.
 He has served as Poet-in-Residence in several Detroit public schools through the InsideOut Literary Arts Project, and he co-directs the Woodward Line Poetry Series.
 He has published poetry, music reviews, cultural articles, and the award-winning work of fiction, The Official Report on Human Activity (WSU Press, 2018).
 This is a collection of surreal stories that are linked by themes of racial, gender, and class discrimination in a society “in which media technology and capitalism have run amok.